Eydie Gormé: Career

-After high school, Gormé worked as a Spanish interpreter, but on weekends she sang in a band led by Ken Greengrass.
+After high school, Gormé worked as a Spanish interpreter, and on weekends she sang in a band led by Ken Greengrass.

 She appeared on the Spanish-language radio program Cita Con Eydie (A Date with Eydie), changing her name from "Edith" to "Edie" and then "Eydie" because people mispronounced "Edie".
 She considered changing her last name, but her mother told her, "It's bad enough that you're in show business.
 How will the neighbors know if you're ever a success?"

 Gormé sang with the Tommy Tucker band for two months in 1950, followed by a year with Tex Beneke's band.
 She signed as a solo act with Coral Records in 1952 and released her first single, "That Night of Heaven".
 She was hired by The Tonight Show in its early days with Steve Allen and formed a duo with another one of its staff singers, Steve Lawrence.
-As The Tonight Show was beginning to broadcast across the country in 1954, the duo released their first single, "Make Yourself Comfortable/I've Gotta Crow".
+As The Tonight Show was beginning to broadcast across the country in 1954, the duo released their first single, "Make Yourself Comfortable"/"I've Gotta Crow".

 Gormé had her first chart hit, "Too Close for Comfort", in 1956 after moving from Coral to ABC-Paramount Records.
 Two more hits followed.
 "Mama, Teach Me to Dance" and "Love Me Forever" reached the top-40 singles chart, while her albums Eydie Gorme and Eydie Swings the Blues reached the top-20 albums chart.

 In 1957, Gormé and Lawrence were married, and several months later they hosted Steve Allen Presents the Steve Lawrence-Eydie Gormé Show after Allen retired from The Tonight Show.
 Three more singles by Gormé and two more albums became chart hits.
 In 1960, they sang in clubs and released We Got Us, their first album as a duo.
 They received a Grammy Award for Best Performance by a Vocal Group for the title track from the album.
 Gormé recorded "Yes My Darling Daughter" for Columbia Records, and it reached the top 10 in the UK.

 In 1963, she reached the top 10 in the U.S. with "Blame It on the Bossa Nova".
 The song earned her a Grammy Award nomination for Best Female Vocal Performance and was certified gold after selling one million copies.
-The album Blame It on the Bossa Nova entered the top 40 with four more hit singles during the same year.
+The album Blame It on the Bossa Nova entered the top 40.
+She also had four more hit singles during the same year.
 Two were recorded as the duo Steve and Eydie.
 She recorded the Spanish albums Amor and More Amor with the Trio Los Panchos, then she turned to show tunes.
 "If He Walked into My Life" was an easy-listening hit in 1966 and earned her a Grammy Award for Best Female Pop Vocal Performance.